-This is an introductory course for students who have little or no knowledge of French or who have not accumulated the minimum of 600 hours of elementary Core French instruction.
-Students will begin to understand and speak French in guided and structured interactive settings, and will develop fundamental communication skills through discussing situations and issues that are relevant to their daily lives.
+Prerequisite: Minimum of 600 hours of elementary Core French instruction, or equivalent in guided and structured interactive settings, and will develop fundamental communication skills through discussing situations and issues that are relevant to their daily lives.
 Throughout the course, students will develop their awareness of diverse French-speaking communities in Canada and acquire an understanding and appreciation of these communities.
 They will also develop a variety of skills necessary to become life-long language learners.